 In the middle of a deep transformation process, Neukölln is a lively area that almost never sleeps with a multitude of bars and flourishing nightlife.

 Friedrichshain is borough located in Est-Berlin that was once and once separated from Kreuzberg by the Wall.
 It has a great location just few minutes by metro from the center.
-The area is known with the Karl-Marx-Allee, the main street of Friedrichshain with an impressive and unique set of stalinian style buildings, today classified monuments.
+The area is known for the Karl-Marx-Allee, the main street of Friedrichshain with an impressive and unique set of Stalinian style buildings, today classified as historic monuments.

-The most known attraction in Friedrichshain is the east-side gallery, an open-air street art museum, symbol of Berlin wall fall.
+The most known attraction in Friedrichshain is the east-side gallery, an open-air street art museum, symbol of Berlin Wall fall.
 The huge Volkspark (52ha ) offers a playground for children, a space of picnic and meeting for inhabitants.

-Friedrichshain is also dynamic area and highly appreciated by the youth of Berlin with its multitude of bars, restaurants and clubs.
+Friedrichshain is also dynamic area and highly appreciated by the youth of Berlin with its countless bars, restaurants and clubs.

-The main point of interest is definitely the Kurfürstendamm (Ku’Damm) area with its luxury and brand shops, shopping centers like the famous Kaufhaus des Westens.
+The main point of interest is definitely the Kurfürstendamm (Ku’Damm) area with its luxury and brand shops, shopping centers like the famous department store Kaufhaus des Westens.

 This area is very lively and has a number of museums and opera houses, like StaatOper and Deutsche Oper as well as the Memory Church.

-Steglitz is a western area of Berlin that become very dynamic last years with the creation of the second commercial high-street of Berlin around the long street of Schloßstrasse with its numerous boutiques, cafés and shopping centers.
+Steglitz is a western area of Berlin that become very dynamic last years with the creation of the new second high-street commercial area of the German capital around the long street of Schloßstrasse with its numerous boutiques, cafés and shopping centers.

 Living in Steglitz is ideal for greenery and boating amateurs as great natural parks and lakes are reachable within minutes.
 Most known lakes are Nikolasee, Schlachtensee and Wannsee that attract thousands of Berliners during the summer period.

 The city has Medieval Prussian roots that one can clearly notice on the architecture of buildings.
 Main attractions are the Schloßpark theatre and the Glienicke bridge known as the bridge of spies.

-If you choose Steglitz to be your new home area, the day to day life would not only be functional and relaxing, as the area is developing on the cultural side and it is full of nice green stone-paved street with numerous cafés and restaurants terraces.
+If you choose Steglitz to be your new home area, the day to day life would not only be functional but also relaxing with the nice green stone-paved streets bordered by numerous cafés and restaurants terraces.